 CHERP Associate Director & Core Investigator

-Associate Professor of Neurology, Department of Neurology, University of Pennsylvania School of Medicine
+• Tenured Professor of Neurology, Department of Neurology, University of Pennsylvania School of Medicine

-Associate Professor of Epidemiology, Department of Biostatistics, Epidemiology and Informatics, University of Pennsylvania School of Medicine
+• Tenured Professor of Epidemiology, Department of Biostatistics, Epidemiology and Informatics, University of Pennsylvania School of Medicine

 Profile

-Dr. Allison Willis is Associate Professor of Neurology and Epidemiology at the University of Pennsylvania School of Medicine, where she also holds several other appointments: Senior Fellow in the Leonard Davis Institute for Health Economics, Faculty Scholar in the Center for Clinical Epidemiology and Biostatistics, Core Faculty in the Center for Pharmacoepidemiology Research and Training, and Co-Director of the Resource Center for Minority Aging Research.
+Dr. Allison Willis is Professor of Neurology and Epidemiology (with tenure) at the University of Pennsylvania School of Medicine, where she also holds several other appointments: Senior Fellow in the Leonard Davis Institute for Health Economics, Faculty Scholar in the Center for Clinical Epidemiology and Biostatistics, Core Faculty in the Center for Pharmacoepidemiology Research and Training, and Co-Director of the Resource Center for Minority Aging Research.

 Dr. Willis is a movement disorders neurologist with formal research training in analytical and spatial epidemiology, pharmacoepidemiology, and health outcomes research.
 Through two complementary investigative paths, she uses analytical epidemiology methods to pursue research questions relevant to clinical decision-making and health policy for neuroaging populations.
 Her health services research program focuses on the complex ways adults with neurological diseases interact with the U.S. and VA healthcare systems, with the ultimate goal of integrating equity practices into daily healthcare processes and care models.
 Her pharmacoepidemiology research program focuses on the bidirectional relationships between neurological disease and CNS drug effects.